In a longitudinal study, what confidentiality procedure protects against compelled disclosure of identifiable information?

 Study for the CITI 5 Research with Prisoners Test.
 Use a mix of flashcards and multiple-choice questions, each with hints and explanations.
 Get ready for your exam!

-In a longitudinal study, obtaining a Certificate of Confidentiality is a robust confidentiality procedure that specifically protects against the compelled disclosure of identifiable information.
-This certificate is an official document issued by the National Institutes of Health or other similar entities, allowing researchers to refuse to disclose identifiable information about participants even in legal situations where they may otherwise be compelled to do so.
+In a longitudinal study, securing a Certificate of Confidentiality is a robust confidentiality procedure designed to protect against compelled disclosure of identifiable information.
+This certificate, issued by agencies such as the National Institutes of Health (NIH), offers legal protection to researchers, preventing them from being forced to disclose sensitive personal information in legal proceedings, even if it is subpoenaed.

 Subscribe